AdobeDocs/experience-manager-learn.en/help/forms/listing-custom-asset-types/part1.md

     1. name: ./jcr:content/metadata/dc:format
     1. value: video/mp4

-1. This means assets having the property dc:format equal to video/mp4 will be considered an asset type "Mp4 Videos".
+1. This means assets having the property dc:format equal to video/mp4 is considered an asset type "Mp4 Videos".
 You can use any property listed on the "jcr:content/metadata" node for the search criteria

 1. **Make sure to save your work**